Managing loans in QuickBooks Online involves accurately recording payments to reflect both principal and interest components.

-Previously I showed you how to add an equipment loan to QuickBooks Online.
+Previously, I showed you how to add an equipment loan to QuickBooks Online.

 Quick Instructions: